binerogroup/documentation/_sources/service-catalog/grafana.rst.txt

 =======

-`Grafana <https://grafana.com>`__ is an observability platform that enables visualising and graphing various source data in a powerful way.
+`Grafana <https://grafana.com>`__ is an observability platform that enables visualising and graphing data from one or many data sources in a powerful way.

 You also have the option to install a local (to the instance) `InfluxDB time series database <https://www.influxdata.com>`__ to